opentelekomcloud-docs/object-storage-service/api-ref/source/apis/advanced_bucket_settings/configuring_a_default_worm_policy_for_a_bucket.rst

 With the bucket's default WORM policy, if you do not specify a WORM policy or a retention period when you upload an object to the bucket, the default policy will be automatically applied to the newly uploaded object.
 An object-level WORM policy requires configuring a specific date, which indicates an object will be protected until that date.
 For a default bucket-level WORM policy, a retention period is required, and the protection for an object starts when the object is uploaded to the bucket.

 To perform this operation, you must have the PutBucketObjectLockConfiguration permission.
-The bucket owner can perform this operation by default and can grant this permission to others by using a bucket policy or a user policy.
+By default, only the bucket owner can perform this operation.
+The bucket owner can grant the permission to other users by configuring the bucket policy or user policy.

 .. note::